marcgg/marcgg.github.com/_posts/2014-05-05-quantified-self-iphone-app-track-mood-day.md

 Based on that, you don't rate your day with a single grade or smiley face.
 Instead you get to use 6 sliders, one for each category.
 This allows you to be more granular.
 A bad day at work doesn't mean a bad day in general.

 The idea is to get better data and help the user relativize.
-It's both simple enough that rating a day doesn't take much time and complex enough so that the data are interesting.
+It's both simple enough that rating a day doesn't take much time and complex enough so that the result is interesting.

 <div style="text-align: center;"><img style="width: 700px;" src="/assets/blog/liff_3d.jpg" /></div>